 Students will only be allowed to use the school telephone for emergencies and only with staff permission and supervision.
 Delivering messages to students in class is disruptive and time consuming.
 Therefore, we ask parents/guardians to use other means of communicating with their students, whenever possible.
-Junior Academy students are allowed to bring their cell phones to school, however, we ask students to kept ALL electronic devices in their lockers during the school day, we also ask parents/guardians not to call or receive phone calls from their students' cell phones during the school day and remind students to keep phones in their lockers.
-In the event that a student needs to call their parent/guardian, they will be provided with the opportunity to use a school phone.
+Junior Academy students are allowed to bring their cell phones to school; however, we ask students to keep ALL electronic devices in their lockers during the school day.
+We also ask parents/guardians not to call or receive phone calls from their student's cell phones during the school day and remind students to keep phones in their lockers.
+If a student needs to call their parent/guardian, they will be provided with the opportunity to use a school phone.
 Phones can and will be confiscated as deemed appropriate.
 Parents may be required to pick up cell phone devices.
+The Junior Academy assumes no responsibility for lost, stolen, damaged, etc. cell phones and/or electronic devices.